jeff5/inside-jython/source/import.rst

 where it shows as ``<module 'exceptions' (built-in)>`` and is definitely of type ``module``.

-A Python module in a Python package
+A Python module in a Python program
 ===================================

 In a fresh interpreter session,